nguyenhoangtrungg/Coliee_2023_task12/README.md

 * password: Elasticsearch password
 * index: name of the index
 * mode: run mode have 3 bits corresponding mapping, indexing, searching with bit 1 is turn on mode
-* input_link: link to the directory containing the preprocessed text
+* inputpath: path to the directory containing the preprocessed text
-* output_link: link to the directory containing the results
+* outputpath: path to the directory containing the results

 **Note**:
 If dont fill parameter , it will be left as default